payable/ecr-sdks/README.md

 ECR SDKs - [ecr-git-demo.payable.lk](https://ecr-git-demo.payable.lk/)

-PAYable ECR SDKs provide a bridge between PAYable terminals and any kind of POS platform without any language barriers to complete the PAYment transaction requests.
+PAYable ECR SDKs provide a bridge between PAYable terminals and any kind of POS platforms without any language barriers to complete the PAYment transaction requests.

 <hr>